 7 Ways Children Learn from Poetry

-Listening to poetry read aloud helps children recognize rhythm patterns, and verbal phrasings.
+1. Listening to poetry read out loud aloud helps children recognize rhythm patterns, and verbal phrasings.
 Most children adore music, so they’ll naturally gravitate to the musical beat or rhythm of poetry.

-3. When children chunk information, they strengthen their listening skills, as they focus on hearing the various auditory patterns.
+3. When children chunk information, they strengthen their listening skills, because they focus on hearing the various auditory patterns to create more “chunks.”
 Active listening is a declining skill in our world with the growth of visual media.
 Poetry is an exciting and entertaining way to build this vital skill!

+4. Recognizing patterns allows children to begin forming logical conclusions about “what comes next?”
 Not to mention, those auditory patterns are highly recognizable even for the youngest listener.
-Recognizing patterns allows children to begin forming logical conclusions about “what comes next?”

 Try this: read a rhyming couplet and stop just before the last word – by around age four, a child can usually fill in the correct word because of the rhyme pattern!

-Making educated guesses about what rhyming word/phrase comes next (like in the Try This above) develops a child’s inferencing skills!
+5. Making educated guesses about what rhyming word/phrase comes next (like in the Try This above) develops a child’s inferencing skills!
 They infer both from the rhyme pattern and the context of the poem itself, what word would best fit into that “blank.”

 6. The rhythms of poetry aid in developing memory skills.
 Since poetry is rhythmic and patterned, children easily memorize lines and entire stanzas of poetry (especially when set to music, as in a song!).
-Memorization is important for non-readers, who rely on long and short-term memory to “accumulate text” (to remember what just happened while receiving additional information) as they cannot re-read the text themselves.
+Memorization is important for non-readers, or struggling readers, who may rely on long and short-term memory to “accumulate text” (to remember what just happened while receiving additional information) as they cannot re-read the text themselves.